garfix/nli-go/doc/manual/knowledge-engineer/shared-ids.md

     database-2:
     db-id = r22, shared-id = aeinstein

 The shared ids are not part of the database.
-Thet are stored in JSON files and added to the fact base structure.
+Thet are stored in YAML files and added to the fact base structure.
 The name of the JSON file is stored in the `sharedIds` attribute of a fact base.

 All types of fact bases have this property, so it can even be used to join